-I like to focus on catchy melodies and good punchlines.
-As a songwriter my strenght is reggaeton, but I'm able to create songs in different styles such as trap, dancehall, afrobeat, rnb and hip hop.
+I like to focus on catchy melodies and strong punchlines.
+As a songwriter my strenght is reggaeton, but I'm able to create songs in different styles such as trap, drill, dancehall, afrobeat, rnb and hip hop.
 I come from a hip hop background, so I'm skilled at delivering rapped verses.

 I value quality and professionalism in every project I participate in.
 We will discuss your goals for the project and our plan to accomplish them.

 -Commercial use of my voice/name has additional costs

 -$75 for each extra revision

 -Publishing to be discussed

 Would love to hear from you.
 Click the contact button above to get in touch.

 2 ReviewsEndorse Kenzy